PetrosArgg/Hospital-DB/README.md

 ## Overview

 - **Database Management**: Uses MariaDB to store and manage all hospital data reliably.
-- **Data Generation**: Includes a Python script using Faker to create and load dummy data for testing and development.
+- **Data Generation**: Real-world reference data (KEN codes, ICD-10 diagnoses, lab exams, medical acts, and medications) is imported into the database from provided CSV files using Python.
+All the other data is generated and loaded using Python's Faker library.
 - **Triggers**: Uses MariaDB triggers to automatically enforce business rules and keep the data consistent.
 - **Web Interface**: A simple web app to browse hospital data, run queries, and view results.